newlandsclose/newlandsclose.github.io/_posts/2022-10-30-light-up-newlands-2022.md

 excerpt_separator: <!--more-->
 ---

-It's time to jingle and mingle with our friends and neighbours again!
+It's time to mingle and jingle with our friends and neighbours again!

 ![Poster](/assets/images/light-up.jpg)

 Join us on Saturday, December the 3rd and sing along with our fabulous choir, enjoy a drink of hot chocolate or mulled wine and tuck into mince pies, jacket potatoes and chilli (veggie or meaty).

-Join in the gingerbread man decorating and Christmas hat competition!
+Play games and join in the gingerbread man decorating and Christmas hat competition!

 The road will be closed from 2:00pm to 10:00pm in front of No. 1 to No. 8 Newlands Close.